-The Mail User's Guide1 describes how to use the mail program to send and receive messages.
+The Mail User's Guide describes how to use the mail program to send and receive messages.
 It also provides summary information and quick reference pages at the end for easy use.
 It assumes you are familiar with the C-Shell, a text editor like vi or ex, and some of the common Sun system commands.
 If you are not, read the Introduction to the Sun System in Part One of this manual.
-For additional details on Sun system commands, consult the User's Manual for the Sun Workstation.
-Set-up information for the mail facility is in the System Manager's Manual for the Sun Workstation.
+For additional details on Sun system commands, consult the Commands Reference Manual for the Sun Workstation.
+Set-up information for the mail facility is in the System Administration Guide for the Sun Workstation.

-Mail provides a communication facility for sending and receiving mail among users on the same host, users on different hosts linked to your local network, and users linked to the ARPANET, UUCP, and Berkeley networks.
+Mail provides a communication facility for sending and receiving mail among users on the same host, users on different hosts linked to your local network, and users linked to the ARPANET, and UUCP networks.
 You use a set of editing commands to manipulate messages, and to define and send mail to names which label user groups.